ccoltman/Gui_for_musubi-tuner/README.md

 ## Setup:
 1. Navigate to the **musubi-tuner** folder.
 2. Run the launch.bat file to update libraries and launch the server.

+I have compiled Flash Attention 2.7.4post1 and hosted it to make the installation easier.